-Students planning to carry out dissertation research in an $IE^2$ lab must take the $IE^2$ proposal exam.
+Students planning to carry out dissertation research in an IE^2 lab must take the IE^2 proposal exam.
 The exam will take place during the second half of winter term (weeks 6-10).
-The Graduate Program Assistant will schedule the examinations by the end of the first week of winter term.
+It is the student's responsibility to schedule their proposal exam and to notify the Graduate Program Assistant of the exam details (date, time, location, and makeup of committee) by the end of the first week of winter term.
 For this exam, students will write and defend a proposal on the research they intend to do for their dissertation.
 The proposal should be no more than 8 pages in length, including text and figures but excluding references.
-This is essentially the format for the NSF Doctoral Dissertation Improvement Grant, but no Broader Impacts section is required.
+This is essentially the format for the NSF Doctoral Dissertation

+Improvement Grant, but no Broader Impacts section is required.
 Page limits will be enforced by the proposal exam committee.
 The oral defense portion of this exam will also include a test of general knowledge in ecology and evolution.

-The exam committee will be composed of four faculty members, at least two of whom are members of $IE^2$ familiar with the research being proposed.
+The exam committee will be composed of four faculty members, at least two of whom are members of IE^2 familiar with the research being proposed.
 Insofar as possible, there should be significant overlap between the examination committee and the student's DAC.
-In the event that a DAC member is unable to sit on the proposal exam committee, the student, the $IE^2$ GAC representative, and the student's advisor will work together to find a suitable replacement.
+In the event that a DAC member is unable to sit on the proposal exam committee, the student, the IE^2 GAC representative, and the student's advisor will work together to find a suitable replacement.
 The proposal will be developed in consultation with the dissertation advisor and anyone else the student desires to consult.
 A major function of this exam is for students to develop a clear plan for their dissertation research and to present it publicly.

 Although your major advisor cannot participate in the exam as an examiner, he/she is allowed to watch as a completely silent observer.
-The exam will begin with an oral presentation of the proposal; this will be open to all members of IE, including students.
+The exam will begin with an oral presentation of the proposal; this will be open to all members of IE^2 , including students.
 The student's presentation will be followed by a public question and answer session.
 The remainder of the exam will be closed to all but the student, the examining committee, and the advisor (as a silent observer).
 The public portion of this exam will not exceed one hour; the closed portion will not exceed two hours.
 The written proposal must be given to all committee members, and to the Graduate Program Assistant, no later than two weeks prior to the scheduled exam date.
 This exam will be graded using the pass/revise/fail rubric, as described below.